flask-pro/flask-first/README.md

 Features:

 * `Application Factory` supported.
+* Validating and serializing arguments from `request.headers` to `request.first_headers`.
 * Validating and serializing arguments from `request.view_args` to `request.first_view_args`.
 * Validating and serializing arguments from `request.args` to `request.first_args`.
 * Validating and serializing arguments from `request.cookies` to `request.first_cookies`.
+* Validating and serializing arguments from `request.json` to `request.first_json`.
+* Validating headers from request.
+* Validating cookies from request.
+* Validating path parameters from request.
+* Validating parameters from request.
 * Validating JSON from request.
 * Validating JSON from response.
 * Provides a Swagger UI.